Skip to Content

 Testing for FRα expression

-• The VENTANA FOLR1 IHC assay defines positivity as ≥75% of tumor cells staining with ≥2+ intensity, which is consistent with a high level of FRɑ expression5,6
+• The VENTANA FOLR1 IHC assay* defines FRα positivity as ≥75% of viable tumor cells staining with ≥2+ intensity, which is consistent with a high level of FRα expression5,6

-• Because FRα levels have been shown to remain consistent following chemotherapy, expression can be tested upon diagnosis or at progression7,8
+• FRα levels have been shown to remain consistent after chemotherapy, so expression can be tested right at diagnosis or anytime thereafter7,8

 • This test can be run on fresh or archival tissue8

-Test all patients with ovarian cancer for FRα at diagnosis to be ready to treat appropriate patients at first sign of platinum resistance1,7
+Test all patients for FRα expression at diagnosis, and be ready to treat with ELAHERE as soon as appropriate patients become resistant to platinum-based chemotherapy1,7

 NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Ovarian Cancer Including Fallopian Tube Cancer and Primary Peritoneal Cancer recommend tumor molecular analysis, including testing for FRα, in patients with recurrent disease to identify potential benefit from targeted therapeutics.9